Dear Garden Supporter,

 It’s not often you hear the words “Double Your Investment” but that is exactly what a generous donor is offering you as a member of Norfolk Botanical Garden.
-Educating children about the natural world is important and that is why our donor is pledging a $20,000 matching gift opportunity to help us continue to grow our children’s programs.
+Educating children about the natural world is important and that is why our donors are pledging a $40,000 matching gift opportunity to help us continue to grow our children’s programs.
 And we need your help to secure it.

 Just think, if you make a gift of $25, the Garden will receive $50 to keep our children’s programs growing.
 Your gift will have twice the impact and that is quite an investment.

-PS: You can also help us secure the Garden’s future with a donation of stocks, bonds or real estate that will benefit you with significant tax advantages and ensure a bright future for the Garden.
+PS: You can also help us secure the Garden’s future with a donation of stocks or IRA’s that will benefit you with significant tax advantages and ensure a bright future for the Garden.